mb21/mastro/README.md

 # Mastro

-A *m*inimal, no-dependencies take on an [*Astro*](https://astro.build)-like MPA web framework.
+A *m*inimal take on an [*Astro*](https://astro.build)-like MPA web framework.

-Not production-ready, this is currently an experiment.
-I just wanted to see what the simplest web framework I could think of would look like that still offered a nice developer experience.
+🚧 While the Mastro server framework is still a work in progress, the client-side part is already very usable: see [**Reactive Mastro**](src/reactive/).

+## Philosophy

 - No magic.
 Easy to understand codebase using simple JS functions wherever possible.
 Favour small, [composable functions](https://mb21.github.io/blog/2021/09/11/composable-abstractions.html).

-- No build step for server-side code (so you get clean stack traces).
-For the development mode, we currently only use [ts-blank-space](https://bloomberg.github.io/ts-blank-space/).
-Maybe we'll have to add some form of production bundling for client-side code eventually, let's see.
+- Zero client-side JavaScript by default.

+- No build step or bundler by default.

 - Minimal dependencies (see `deno.json`)